 Philippa Pearce uses the technique of sideshadowing in Tom’s Midnight Garden.

-See also Cheever’s short story called Just One More Time, in which the final scene is an example of sideshadowing, because the reader doesn’t know if it really happened within the veridical world of the story.
+See also Cheever’s short story “Just One More Time“.
+The final scene is an example of sideshadowing, because the reader doesn’t know if it really happened within the veridical world of the story.